altynbek132/dart-code-metrics/README.md

 # ac_dart_metrics

-This package is a forked of the now discontinued [dart-code-metrics](https://pub.dev/packages/dart_code_metrics) package.
+This package is a fork of the now discontinued [dart-code-metrics](https://pub.dev/packages/dart_code_metrics) package.